 TriNet offers accurate, compliant payroll complete with secure processing, tax withholding, and reporting for every type of employee.
 Employees can enroll in direct deposit, view and print pay stubs and W-2s, and track PTO, all through an easy-to-use self-service portal.

 TriNet provides employers a range of insurance plans from leading carriers like Aetna, Blue Cross, MetLife, Kaiser Permanente, and more.
 Users can choose additional employee perks (like pet insurance and commuter benefits) to help attract new employees.
-And, TriNet helps employers navigate requirements for ACA, COBRA, disability, and state filings to avoid compliance issues.
+TriNet also helps employers navigate requirements for the Affordable Care Act, COBRA, disability, and state filings to avoid compliance issues.